yapl-language/documentation/src/content/docs/introduction.md

 ### Templates as Files

-YAPL templates are typically stored as `.yapl` files (often with additional extensions like `.md.yapl` for Markdown-based prompts).
+YAPL templates are stored as `.yapl` files (often with additional extensions like `.md.yapl` for Markdown-based prompts).
 This makes them easy to organize, version control, and collaborate on.
+You can use any text based format, like JSON, Markdown or just plain text.

 ### Inheritance Hierarchy